First published, October 2020; This version, March 2025

 Although there are relatively few female Chief Investment Officers (CIO) in Australia and New Zealand, we’ve been lucky enough to interview several of them over the years.
 We spoke to Sonya Sawtell-Rickson, CIO of HESTA, about the fund’s journey to insourcing asset management functions, while Coal LSL CIO and former State Super CIO Lisbeth Rasmussen sat down with us to tell us about her 30-plus-year career in investing.

-We also interviewed Jacqueline Fernley, CIO of Mason Stevens, about the development of an outsourced CIO function for wealth management firms servicing retail and wholesale clients.
+Previously, we interviewed Jacqueline Fernley, CIO of Mason Stevens, about the development of a new suit of investment options for wealth management firms servicing retail and wholesale clients.
 Fernley designed a suite of options that allows firms to create a set of multi-asset portfolios drawing from a wide spectrum of vehicles, from exchange traded funds to bespoke, directly managed bond portfolios.

 Staying with Frontier, Kim Bowater, Director of Consulting at the asset consultant, spoke about some of challenges ahead for the industry, including the responsibilities that come with in-house investing and the impact of the Your Future, Your Super reforms.